 The Swedish Institute provides scholarships in Sweden to highly-qualified international students from developing countries who wants to pursue a Masters or Bachelor’s Degree in many fields of study at Sweden Universities.
 The scholarship covers both living costs and tuition fees.
 About 120 scholarships are offered yearly.

-Guest Scholarship Program for PhD and Postdoctoral Studies in Sweden
+Guest Scholarship Program for Postdoctoral Research in Sweden

 Erasmus Mundus Scholarships in Swedish Universities

 The EU’s Erasmus Mundus Program makes Europe’s educational opportunities more accessible to the rest of the world by granting scholarships to non-European students attending select programs.
 Some of these eligible programs involve Swedish universities.
-Ten Swedish Universities sponsor a total of 30 Erasmus Mundus supported programs.
 Erasmus Mundus Scholarships cover the living costs, tuition fees, traveling and insurance costs of the students who are accepted into supported programs.

 See all scholarships funded by Swedish Institute specific to your country.